poldi2015/chat-app/README.md

 1. Login to your AWS Account
 2. Change to region `Europe (Ireland) eu-west-1`
+3. Create an S3 bucket used to store the terraform state file
-3. Start the service AWS CloudShell
+4. Start the service AWS CloudShell
-4. Clone the complete git repository into the home directory within the AWS CloudShell.
+5. Clone the complete git repository into the home directory within the AWS CloudShell.
-5. Change to the root directory of the git repository: `# cd cloudshell_provisioning`
+6. Change to the root directory of the git repository: `# cd cloudshell_provisioning`
-6. Load the shell script `bashrc_local` to install terraform, and editor and some shell aliases `# . ./bashrc_local`.
+7. Load the shell script `bashrc_local` to install terraform, and editor and some shell aliases `# . ./bashrc_local`.
-7. Change to the terraform provisioning directory `# cd chat-app/terraform`
+8. Change to the terraform provisioning directory `# cd chat-app/terraform`
+9. Edit `main.tf` (use vi or nano editor): Replace the bucket name in the `backend` with the name of the bucket you created
-8. Run terraform deployment via an alias set by `bashrc_local`: `# tfpa`
+10. Run terraform deployment via an alias set by `bashrc_local`: `# tfpa`

 Tipp:
 Add the following snipped to the `.bashrc` of the AWS CloudShell: